joejenett/iwebthings/_posts/2024-05-08-notes-from-the-hub-05-08-24.md

 ---
 revised 05/14/24:

+05/15/24 10:45 AM:
+We’ve now been notified that the move has taken place successfully as originally planned.

-Our key hosting provider recently notified us that our server will be physically moved to a new data center on May 17, 2024.
+Our key hosting provider recently notified us that our server will be physically moved to a new data center on May 14, 2024.
 They advised that moving to the new ‘state-of-the-art’ facility will bring a number of ‘world-class improvements.’
 I’m most impressed to hear the new facility “has been recognized for its sustainability efforts as an L.A.
 Green Business.”

 Not all of the <em>webthings</em> will be affected, as shown below.